-- As serum testosterone levels rise, signals are sent to the pituitary gland and hypothalamus to stop stimulating testosterone production.
+- As serum testosterone levels rise, the brain sends signals to the pituitary gland and hypothalamus to stop stimulating testosterone production.

-It’s a complex process, but this feedback loop is the body’s way of trying to keep hormone levels in check.
+It sounds complex, but this feedback loop is the body’s way of naturally regulating your hormones.

 Why test for free testosterone?

-Many men are concerned about their testosterone levels.
-We know that aging causes a decline in testosterone levels over time, with studies showing that levels start dropping around age 35 and then decline further after age 80 (Handelsman, 2015).
-But just having low testosterone is not necessarily a problem.
+Many people are concerned about their testosterone levels.
+Testosterone levels naturally decrease over time, with studies showing that testosterone levels begin dropping around age 35 and continue to decline each year (Handelsman, 2015).
+Low testosterone in and of itself is not necessarily a problem.

-Some people develop symptoms along with their low hormone levels, indicating a testosterone deficiency (also called hypogonadism or low-T).
-Anywhere from 2-12% of men overall may have a testosterone deficiency.
-Interestingly, if you look at older men over 80, up to 50% may have low testosterone levels (Zarotsky, 2014; Snyder, 2020).
+However, some people may develop symptoms indicating a testosterone deficiency (also called hypogonadism or low T).
+Up to 12% of men overall and up to 50% of men over the age of 80 may experience testosterone deficiency (Zarotsky, 2014; Snyder, 2020).

-Some men may have normal total testosterone levels but low free testosterone—so if you only test for one and not the other, you and your provider may not be getting the whole picture (Antonio, 2016).
+Some people may have “normal” total testosterone levels but low free testosterone—so if you only test for one and not the other, you and your provider may not be getting the whole picture (Antonio, 2016).

-It can be difficult to know what is “normal”—this is especially true for free testosterone.
-Most of the time, when people are talking about testosterone levels, they are referring to total testosterone.
+It’s difficult to define “normal”—this is especially true for free testosterone.
+Most often, when people talk about testosterone levels, they are referring to total testosterone.

-Normal testosterone levels run in the 300–1000 nanograms per deciliter (ng/dL).
-This can vary daily and by the time of day, so providers will typically check total testosterone levels between 8 a.m. and 10 a.m. on two different days.
-Levels below 300 ng/dl are considered below normal (Sizar, 2021).
+Normal testosterone levels run in the range of 300–1000 nanograms per deciliter (ng/dL).
+This number can vary daily from morning to evening, so providers typically check total testosterone levels between 8 a.m. and 10 a.m. on two different days.
+Levels below 300 ng/dl on both mornings classifies as low T (Sizar, 2022).

 In contrast, free testosterone is difficult to measure directly.
-Most laboratories will use an equation to indirectly measure your free testosterone levels based on your total testosterone and other values.
-Also, the free testosterone “normal range” can vary based on the lab you are using, and different guidelines may recognize different levels for normal ranges of free testosterone.
+Most laboratories use an equation to indirectly measure your free testosterone levels based on your total testosterone and other values.
+The “normal” range of free testosterone can vary based on the lab, and different guidelines may recognize different ranges of free testosterone.

 A general rule of thumb is that free testosterone less than 50–65 picogram per milliliter (pg/mL) is considered low.
 However, this is often evaluated in the setting of low total testosterone (Trost, 2016).